arthurgassner/swissenergy-frontend/docs/modelling.md

     We don't know how said consumption will evolve in the future, and it would help us to know.

 We want -- equipped with our new understanding of the context, constraints and needs of our business -- to solve this problem.
-To solve it, we first need to translate it into a _modelling task_, i.e. to formulate it in terms of input, machine learning model and output.
+To solve it, we first need to translate it into a _**modelling task**_, i.e. to formulate it in terms of input, machine learning model and output.

 There are several correct ways to do so.
 In our case, we take inspiration from the way the ENTSO-E names their own prediction, i.e -- `Day-ahead Total Load Forecast` -- and assume that they forecast the consumption between `t` and `t + 1h` using the data available a a full day before `t`.[^1]

-[^1]: As I would figure out later, forecasts are usually added to the ENTSO-E website in bulk, at 05:41 in the morning.
+[^1]: As I would figure out later, forecasts are usually added to the ENTSO-E website in bulk, at around 05:41 in the morning.
 Still, we picked this approach and are sticking with it.
 It is interesting to note that I _assumed_ that's how they generated their predictions, and should have asked them directly via email -- as outlined in the motivation part of this writeup.

 Our modelling task could then be formulated as such: